marcope-98/fractal-rendering/README.md

   - **2**: Select AVX/AVX2 implementation
   - **3**: Select AVX/AVX2 + Threads implementation
   - **4**: Select AVX/AVX2 + ThreadPool implementation
-- Fixed window size (1280x720) and grayscale coloring are used to keep rendering performance consistent and predictable.
+- Fixed window size (1280x720) is used to keep rendering performance consistent and predictable and to apply some precomputation.

 ## Optimization Techniques
 The project explores and compares the following implementations